Mushrrom/Mushrrom/README.md

-- 👋 Hi, I’m @Mushrrom
-- 👀 I’m a human
-- 🌱 I’m currently learning python
+# Hii there, I'm Mushrrom

+Check out my website at [h1i.dev](https://h1i.dev)
-- 📫 You can contact me at mushrrom@proton.me
+You can contact me at mail@h1i.dev

 <!---
 Mushrrom/Mushrrom is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.